Recognize the signs and bullying and teach your kids how to respond.

 Kids often keep things to themselves, and they might be afraid to tell you they are being picked on.
 Here are a few signs to look for:

-- Trouble sleeping, loss of appetite.
+- Inconvenience resting, loss of craving.

 Every situation is different, and your child’s response should vary with the situation.
 The more prepared your child is to deal with a bully, the more successful the outcome.